EU Initiatives

 FIEP

-In September 2017, following the tragedy at Grenfell Tower in London, the European Commission announced a new initiative to enhance fire safety cooperation across EU Member States: the Fire Exchange Platform (FIEP) was created by the European Commission DG Grow with support from Estonian Council Presidency in 2017.
+In September 2017, following the tragedy at Grenfell Tower in London, the European Commission announced a new initiative to enhance fire safety cooperation across EU Member States: the Fire Information Exchange Platform (FIEP) was created by the European Commission DG Grow with support from Estonian Council Presidency in 2017.
 The Fire Exchange Platform (FIEP)’s objectives are to stimulate the cooperation among the Member States as well as to allow the exchange of best practices and lessons learned between the Member States and relevant stakeholders in the field of fire safety.
 To be successful FIEP needs participation both from regulatory and non-regulatory perspectives, and open discussion about the success stories as well as challenges encountered.

 FEEDS and its members fully support the work and philosophy of the FIEP that can provide the necessary lever to replicate successful fire prevention initiatives across Members states.